 You’d think someone would’ve reminded Jackson of this fiasco, but there he was, eight years later, doing the same damn thing again.
 And, sure enough, the second verse was the same as the first, with ten thousand people swarming into the Executive Mansion, breaking everything in sight and wolfing down cheese at a rate of seven hundred pounds an hour.
 The masses also managed to smear cheese into the carpet and onto the walls.
 I’m sure they were grounded when they got home, but by then it was too late, really.

-Then it was over, the cheese party and the Age of Jackson.
-Poor Martin Van Buren, who had worked for years for a shot at the presidency, had to start his term in a smelly, ransacked White House auctioning off several hundreds pounds of his predecessor’s cheese.
+Then both the cheese party and the Age of Jackson were over.
+Poor Martin Van Buren, who had worked for years for his shot at the presidency, had to start his term in a smelly, ransacked White House auctioning off several hundreds pounds of his predecessor’s cheese.
 Then came the Panic of 1837, which lasted for years and pretty much ruined his administration before it had even begun.
 Be careful what you wish for.